gohugoio/hugo/content/contribute/documentation.md

 : if omitted, this will have no effect on the rendered shortcode.
 When a value is added to `download`, it's used as the filename for a downloadable version of the code block.

 `copy`
 : a copy button is added automatically to all `code` shortcodes.
-If you want to keep the filename and styling of `code` but don't want to encourage readers to copy the code (e.g., a "Do not do" snippet in a tutorial), pass the `copy` argument as `copy="false"`.
+If you want to keep the filename and styling of `code` but don't want to encourage readers to copy the code (e.g., a "Do not do" snippet in a tutorial), use `copy="false"`.

 #### Example `code` Input

 This example HTML code block tells Hugo users the following:

-1. This file *could* live in `layouts/_default`, as demonstrated by `layouts/_default/single.html` as the value for `file`..
+1. This file *could* live in `layouts/_default`, as demonstrated by `layouts/_default/single.html` as the value for `file`.
 2. This snippet is complete enough to be downloaded and implemented in a Hugo project, as demonstrated by `download="single.html"`.

 ````md